Trump Withdraws Casey Means Nomination, Names Dr. Nicole Saphier for Surgeon General

 What's Next

-The Senate will consider Dr. Nicole Saphier's nomination.
-Observers will watch for confirmation hearings and any further statements from involved lawmakers.
+The Senate will consider Dr. Saphier's nomination.
+Observers will watch for further reactions from political groups and senators involved in the previous nomination.

 Sources